AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/configure-mbi-connection-for-cloud-starter-projects.md

 ---
-title: Configuring Adobe Commerce Intelligence connection for existing cloud starter projects
+title: Configuring Adobe Commerce Intelligence connection for existing Cloud Starter projects
 description: This article provides a solution for when you want to configure Adobe Commerce Intelligence connection for existing cloud starter projects.
 feature: Commerce Intelligence
 role: Developer